bertbesser/dvc-walkthrough/README.md

 Reproducing 'evaluate.dvc'...
 ```

-Finally, let us also increase the amount of available training data and trigger the entire pipeline by reproducing the <code>evaluate.dvc</code> stage.
+Finally, let us also increase the amount of available training data and trigger the entire pipeline by reproducing the `evaluate.dvc` stage.

 ```bash
 %% echo '{ "train_data_size" : 0.3 }' &gt; config/preprocess.json